Arkansas Lemon Laws

 Compensation

 Compensation will include either a replacement vehicle or cash compensation.
-A replacement vehicle will be of the same market value as the lemon motor vehicle.
-If the consumer declines a replacement vehicle, he or she is open for cash compensation.
+A replacement vehicle will be of the same market value as the “lemon”.
+If the consumer declines a replacement vehicle, he or she is open to cash compensation.
 This kind of compensation is to be the full purchasing price of the vehicle, any registration fees, taxes, and licensing fees.

 If the motor vehicle has been subject to abuse outside of the lemon defect then the amount will be deducted from the purchasing price.
 All cosmetic additions will not be compensated.